jseaton/jspiet/README.md

 To run via node, first install dependencies, then:
     $ coffee cli.coffee program.ppm

 Alternatively jspiet can be used in the browser.
-First:
+Install jquery and underscore.js to lib, then:
     $ coffee -cb *.coffee

 Note that the generated .js files will have to be removed if you want to use node again.
 I should probably package this properly to avoid this.